nateemma/strategies/README.md

 ## Current Status

-<b> I am in the middle of re-generating models for all of the NNTC strategies after finding an issue with labelling and training.
-The repo contains an
-incomplete set of models, because I was asked to submit whatever I had while I am generating new models (they take multiple days to generate).
-I also consolidated classes and cleaned up a little while I was doing that.

-If you test a strat and it starts training amodel, that means that I haven't updated that model yet...
+I've been getting some questions on the various strategies here, so I thought I'd better clarify what I am currently working on...

+June 6, 2023: I recently just spent a lot of time examining the training approach, since this seems to make a major difference in performance.
+I tested many different optimizers, learning rates and loss functions, and ended up writing several custom loss functions that are tailored to this environment.

+I am currently focused on the NNTC strategies, but will get back to PCA and Anomaly at some time.

 See [README_NNTC.md](README_NNTC.md) for some more details
 </b>

-I've been getting some questions on the various strategies here, so I thought I'd better clarify what I am currently working on...

-Right now, I am only active in the 'binanceus' directory (user_data/strategies/binanceus).
-I am testing and modifying code in the following types of strategies:
+Note that I am only active in the 'binanceus' directory (user_data/strategies/binanceus).

-- PCA
-- Anomaly
-- NNTC
+<br>Because of this, I am considering removing the exchange-based directory structure, and replacing it with a 'group'
+based structure, i.e. all NNTC strategies in an NNTC directory, PCA strategies in a PCA directory etc.

 _NOTES_: